VictorMegir/LatTex-Editor/README.md

 9. As a user, I should be able to load the Latex document from disk storage.

+## Tools
+We use the Java Swing package to create a Graphic User Interface (GUI).

 ## Architecture
 We use the Model View Controller (M.V.C.) architecture to seperate the classes by their responsibilities.
 * Model classes implement the domain relevant data classes and update the Controller upon changes in the data.